mroth/tinygeoip/README.md

 ## Library

 A Go library is provided for utilizing within native projects.
-Additionally, a standard `http.Handler` interface is provided for bundling the microservice into existing http Mux setups.
+Additionally, a standard `http.Handler` interface is provided for bundling the HTTP microservice into existing http Mux setups.

 For more information, see the GoDocs.